 Mary Sue: Alice, who's sort of a combination between the God-Mode Sue and the Black Hole Sue.
 With every new film, she has a major power boost, starting off as a Badass Normal in the first film, which is soon elevated to Empowered Badass Normal with the introduction of superhuman strength and speed at the end of the first film.
 She then gains telekinetic powers at the end of the second film, and then an army of clones at the end of the third film.
 It was one of the reasons Sienna Guillory refused to come back for the third film as she didn't like getting overshadowed by Alice (the one scene where she could've gotten a badass moment, the match flicking scene, was typically hijacked by Alice).
-She only appears in Afterlife because by that point its the end of the film when Alice has done all she has and she a (albeit mind controlled) bad guy by then.
+She only appears in Afterlife because by that point it's the end of the film when Alice has done all she has and she's a (albeit mind controlled) bad guy by then.
 She gets her revenge in Retribution, first by torturing Alice with painfully high-pitched noises, and then beating the crap out of her at the end, becoming the only character in the series to defeat Alice in a one-on-one fightnote (Technically, Wesker beat her at the beginning of Afterlife, but Alice was momentarily weakened, and in no shape to fight.
 In the Retribution fight, Alice and Jill are evenly matched).
 She would have killed Alice too, had her mind-control device not been ripped off.

 This becomes more obvious whenever a fight scene happens with a canon character from the video games.
 In every fight, Alice comes in to make the save, even when she doesn't need to.

 Averted in Retribution; while Alice does end up saving everyone's ass a couple of times, the Strike Team and Ada both kick a fair amount of ass without her help.

-Moral Event Horizon: Alice herself like crosses this in Retribution when she destroys the cloning facility and of the clones in it, even though she kept one of the clones, a little girl, with her, but apparently considering the rest of them worthless.
+Moral Event Horizon: Alice herself like crosses this in Retribution when she destroys the cloning facility and all of the clones in it, even though she kept one of the clones, a little girl, with her, but apparently considering the rest of them worthless.